 Moles are difficult to control.
 After vegetable gardening for many years this is my first experience with these pesky little critters.
 I am learning that moles are a challenge and the one word people use mostly with controlling them is eradicate.
-Trying to co-exist with moles can be challenging as they can make a grand mess of a newly mowed lawn and they love tunneling in the greenhouse.
-The following will explain what I am doing to live and let live, and accept the fact that they were here first.
+Trying to co-exist with moles can be challenging as they can make a grand mess of a lawn and they love tunnelling in the greenhouse.
+This is what I am doing to live and let live, and accept the fact that they were here first.

 A Little Information on Moles

 - Only live 2 - 3 years naturally

 - Live their entire life within 500 - 600 feet of where they were born